cosmos/governance/proposals/2020-10-blocks-per-year/README.md

 match reality.
 On the other hand, changing this variable to more closely match reality is beneficial to all participants when doing any sort of economic calculus.
-Currently the true inflation rate is actually lower than the stated rate by a factor of 10ish %.
-(4.36 Mil blocks per year / 4.85 Mil blocks per year)
+Currently the true inflation rate is actually lower than the stated rate by a factor of 10ish % (4.36 Mil blocks per year / 4.85 Mil blocks per year).
+So while the target rate is 7%, the actual current rate is more like ~6.29%.

 **Conclusion**